-Unless specifically established by the Mono County Board of Supervisors, each RPAC may establish its own membership requirements.
 Membership should be open to all residents, business operators and landowners in a community area.
 To the greatest extent possible, RPACs should be composed of a representative cross section of community interests.
-It is suggested that each RPAC consist of seven to 11 members, appointed by the local supervisor, with Board concurrence.
+Each RPAC shall consist of five to 15 members, with four year staggered terms.
+Following submittal of a standard application, RPAC applicants shall be considered and recommended exclusively by the local supervisor and appointed by the Board of Supervisors.